Decoding the Enigma: Which Choice is NOT True About the Poem "Midway"?

 1. "Midway" is a simple narrative poem with a clear, linear plot.

 This statement is likely false for most poems, including a hypothetical "Midway."
-While some poems employ straightforward narratives, many, particularly those with depth, utilize complex structures, flashbacks, and interwoven storylines.
+While some poems employ straightforward narratives, many, particularly those with depth, make use of complex structures, flashbacks, and interwoven storylines.
 A truly insightful poem often eschews simplicity in favor of ambiguity and layered meaning.
 "Midway," if dealing with significant themes, would likely employ metaphorical language, symbolism, and other literary devices that defy a simplistic, linear interpretation.
 The "midway" point itself suggests a pause, a reflection, a point of transition that is rarely straightforward.

 2. The imagery in "Midway" is solely focused on physical descriptions of a landscape.